Nicolas Roy Game Preview: Golden Knights vs. Blues

 Roy Season Stats Insights

-- Roy has a goal in three of 16 contests this season, but no multi-goal games so far.
+- In three of 17 games this year, Roy has scored a goal, but there are no multi-goal efforts on his ledger.

-- Roy has recorded a point in a game seven times this season out of 16 games played, including multiple points on one occasion.
+- Roy has a point in seven of 17 games played this season, with multiple points in one of them.

-- Roy has an assist in four of 16 games this season, with multiple assists in one of them.
+- Roy has an assist in four of 17 games this year, with multiple assists in one of them.

-- Roy's implied probability to go over his point total is 47.6% based on the odds.
+- Roy has an implied probability of 44.4% to eclipse his point total based on the odds.

-- Given his moneyline odds, Roy has an implied probability of 33.9% of going over his assist prop bet.
+- The implied probability of Roy going over his assist prop bet, based on the odds, is 30.8%.

 Sign up for Underdog fantasy today.